itaiglikman/livekit-livestream/README.md

 2. **Invite Others:**
    - Share the same room name with others
-   - They can join from any browser
+   - They can join from any browser/device

 3. **See Transcription:**
    - If agent is running, check its console for real-time transcripts